 Consider Hosting Coffee Hour.
-Open Sundays are: June 25, all of July.
+The next open Sundays are September 24, November 26 and December 24.
 Copies of the guidelines for hosting are posted on the refrigerator – take a copy.
 Sign up on the sheet in the fellowship hall or contact Megan Hollembaek at email@example.com.

 Keep Your Contact Information Up-to-Date!

 Please help us maintain accurate information in our database and directories.
 You may contact the office with updates or use the online form here.

 The 2017 Flower Chart is posted in the Fellowship Hall.
 It is a wonderful way to celebrate a special occasion or honor a loved one.
 The cost is $45.00.
 For questions, contact the office.
 Many of our flower arrangements are done for us by The English Gardens Florist in Southborough.
 If you need a florist, please consider them.
 They are located at 1 E. Main St. in Southborough, 508-624-0163.

 By enjoying Equal Exchange products you join a movement to support small-scale farmers.
 Be sure to take a look at the table on the back wall in Fellowship Hall for a great selection of coffee, hot cocoa, tea and other goodies such as a lovely, fruity olive oil straight from Palestine.
 It is perfect for finishing a prepared dish or for a flavorful vinaigrette.
 We also have some flavors of tea and Equal Exchange is gearing up to add snack bars to their repertoire in the near future.
 All proceeds pay only for the products as a way of supporting Equal Exchange.
 It is not a fundraiser.
 If you have any questions, contact the office.